holtwick/zerva/README.md

 > If you want to use multiple **contexts** just wrap the code using it into `withContext(context, () => { /* your code */ })`.

-On `httpInit` we make use of the http-modules specific `get` helper to answer to http-reuests on `/counter`.
+On `httpInit` we make use of the http-modules specific `get` helper to answer to http-requests on `/counter`.

 To make sure the `http` module is around as well in our context, it is good practice to register oneself and tell about dependencies using `register`: